harimurugan1989/Softcomputing/README.md

 Ex2: One neuron network: Implementing the logistic regression with one neuron

 Ex3: Two neuron netork: Flower dataset with one hidden layer and one output layer

+Ex4: Development of fully connected neural network with synthetic data involving compile, training, and testing